 Add and remove GlusterFS servers

-This article describes how to add a new node, balance it into the array, and then remove it.
+This article describes how to add and remove GlusterFS servers from your server array.

 Create a new server